kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 |----------|---------------------|----------------------|
 | ResourcePoolStatusRequest | CREATE, GET, LIST, DELETE, WATCH | Hundreds per cluster (user-managed, ephemeral) |

 Note: Objects are intended to be short-lived.
-Users should delete requests after reading the status.
-TTL-based auto-cleanup will be added in Beta.
+Built-in TTL cleanup (Alpha) deletes completed requests 1 hour after completion and pending requests 24 hours after creation.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?